 - Cast the feet for custom orthotics in order to allow for greater foot support, improved mechanics, and reduction of pain

 - Change footwear habits and address provocative factors while at home and work

 - Progressively and gently elongate the fascia through slow stretching

 - Release the fascia with manual therapy to decrease local inflammation

 - Increase the strength of supportive muscles to allow for better support

-- Consult and collaborate with local podiatrists as needed for orthotic management
+- Consult and collaborate with local podiatrists as needed